uriel0byte/IT-Learning-Journey-urielbyte/OverTheWire-Bandit/README.md

 2. Make a temporary directory for cloning the repo `mktemp -d` and `cd` into it.
 3. First, I tried normal git clone because I've seen people used this command so I'll just try it. `git clone ssh://bandit27-git@localhost/home/bandit27-git/repo` but it doesn't work.
 I think it's because I didn't specify the port, as seen in the instruction and the response from the server.
 4. So I scrolled through `man git` and found `GIT_SSH_COMMAND` so I quickly looked up this command in google.
 Gemini answer how can I do it so I did `GIT_SSH_COMMAND='ssh -p2220' git clone ssh://bandit27-git@localhost/home/bandit27-git/repo` and I successfully cloned the repo.
 5. Use `ls` to list all the files in the repo.
-Found `README` just like in github so I just `cat` it and I got the password.
+Found `README.md` just like in github so I just `cat` it and I got the password.

 [![asciicast](https://asciinema.org/a/747287.svg)](https://asciinema.org/a/747287)